nehamohan24/Modex-MLaas/README.md

-# MLaaS Platform - Collaborative Machine Learning with Encrypted Data

-A comprehensive Machine Learning as a Service (MLaaS) platform that enables multiple users to collaboratively train ML models while maintaining data privacy through encryption and federated learning.
+# Modex: A Machine Learning as a Service (MLaaS) platform

+A platform designed to make machine learning accessible, secure, and collaborative for users who may not have deep ML expertise.
+At a high level, Modex allows users to upload datasets, train machine-learning models, and run predictions through simple interfaces, without writing ML code.
 ##Installation

 ### Prerequisites